mknishanth1997/wordle/README.md

-🟩 Wordle Clone (React)
+# 🟩 Wordle Clone (React)

-A simple but complete Wordle clone built using React and only useState for state management — made just 20 days into learning React!
+> A simple but complete Wordle clone built using **React** and only `useState` for state management — made just **20 days** into learning React!

 This project was my first real dive into component architecture, UI logic, and prop/state management in React.
-No external libraries, no context, no reducers — just pure useState, JSX, and a lot of hard-learned lessons.
-Built with Vite and deployed to GitHub Pages.
+No external libraries, no context, no reducers — just pure `useState`, JSX, and a lot of hard-learned lessons.
+Built with **Vite** and deployed to **GitHub Pages**.

+---

-🧩 Components Breakdown
+## 🧩 Components Breakdown

-📦 Main Structure
+### 📦 Main Structure

-Wordle (Root Component)
+- `Wordle` (Root Component)

-WordleGrid

-Row

-Tile

-InputField

-SuccessScreen / FailureScreen
+  - `WordleGrid`
+    - `Row`
+      - `Tile`
+  - `InputField`
+  - `SuccessScreen` / `FailureScreen`

-⚙️ Data Flow
+### ⚙️ Data Flow

-All core state (game board, round, win status) is maintained in the Wordle component.
+- All core state (game board, round, win status) is maintained in the `Wordle` component.

-State is passed down via props to child components for rendering (WordleGrid → Row → Tile) and logic (InputField).
+- State is passed down via props to child components for rendering (`WordleGrid → Row → Tile`) and logic (`InputField`).

-InputField processes the input, triggers game logic, and updates the board and game state.
+- `InputField` processes the input, triggers game logic, and updates the board and game state.

-Win/loss state is handled via a screenIndex that dynamically switches UI screens.
+- Win/loss state is handled via a `screenIndex` that dynamically switches UI screens.

-Winning animations and dynamic class changes are all controlled through useState.
+- Winning animations and dynamic class changes are all controlled through `useState`.

+---

-🧠 What I Learned
+## 🧠 What I Learned

-1. 🗝️ The Importance of Keys
+### 1. 🗝️ The Importance of Keys

-   I underestimated React key props.
+I underestimated React `key` props.
 I thought I was assigning unique keys — turns out I wasn't.
-Empty objects ({}) and missing key values caused React to render incorrectly, leading to weird UI bugs and re-renders.
+Empty objects (`{}`) and missing `key` values caused React to render incorrectly, leading to weird UI bugs and re-renders.
 Now I never ignore keys.

-2. 🔥 Prop Drilling Hell
+### 2. 🔥 Prop Drilling Hell

 At first, I thought a single state would be enough.
-But as complexity grew, I ended up juggling 11+ states, drilling them down 3–4 component layers deep.
-It taught me the limits of useState and the importance of state architecture and planning.
-Time to learn useContext and useReducer.
+But as complexity grew, I ended up juggling **11+ states**, drilling them down **3–4 component layers deep**.
+It taught me the limits of `useState` and the importance of state architecture and planning.
+Time to learn `useContext` and `useReducer`.

-3. 🧨 console.log() Lies
+### 3. 🧨 `console.log()` Lies

 Logging state mid-update confused me badly.
-I expected console.log() to reflect the latest value right after setting state, but it doesn’t — it logs the value at the time of render, not after updates.
+I expected `console.log()` to reflect the latest value right after setting state, but it doesn’t — it logs the value at the time of render, not after updates.
 Caused me a day of confusion.

-4. 🌀 Deep Copy vs Shallow Copy
+### 4. 🌀 Deep Copy vs Shallow Copy

 My game logic needed a deep clone of the answer array.
-I knew basic cloning, but not for nested objects. structuredClone() saved me.
+I knew basic cloning, but not for nested objects. `structuredClone()` saved me.
 Without it, React kept mutating shared state and broke the game logic.

-5. 🧾 The Value of Typing
+### 5. 🧾 The Value of Typing

 Updating the wrong part of a deeply nested structure caused subtle bugs.
 I realized how TypeScript could've prevented 90% of those errors.
 Will definitely explore TS next.

+---

-🚀 Stack
+## 🚀 Stack

-React (Functional Components)
+- React (Functional Components)

-Vite (Build Tool)
+- Vite (Build Tool)

-CSS (Animations, Transitions)
+- CSS (Animations, Transitions)

-GitHub Pages (Deployment)
+- GitHub Pages (Deployment)

+---

-✅ Features
+## ✅ Features

-Wordle-like game with:
+- Wordle-like game with:

-Green (correct), Yellow (present), Red (absent) tile status
+  - Green (correct), Yellow (present), Red (absent) tile status

-Full 6x5 grid gameplay
+  - Full 6x5 grid gameplay

-Success/failure end screens
+  - Success/failure end screens

-Animations on win and loss
+  - Animations on win and loss

-Fully responsive UI
+  - Fully responsive UI

+---

-🌱 Future Improvements
+## 🌱 Future Improvements

-Replace prop drilling with useContext
+- Replace prop drilling with `useContext`

-Refactor game logic into a custom useWordleLogic hook
+- Refactor game logic into a custom `useWordleLogic` hook

-Add sound effects
+- Add sound effects

-Add TypeScript for better structure
+- Add TypeScript for better structure

-Track guess history and shareable scores
+- Track guess history and shareable scores

+---

-Made with pure frustration, passion, and console.log() abuse.
+Made with pure frustration, passion, and `console.log()` abuse.
-Day 20 of React — many more to come. 🚀
+**Day 20 of React — many more to come.** 🚀